How to Talk about Goals in English

 A mission is an assignment or a set of tasks which fulfils a purpose.

-- The film is a story about a man and his mission to bring about peace in a war-torn area.
+• The film tells the story of a man’s mission to bring peace to a war-torn area.

 Set out to do something